|Koukourava and Makrinitsa next to Mega rema stream|

 Referring to this bridge, Nikos Haratsis writes in his book “Stone Arched Bridges in Pelion” (in Greek): “I am convinced that, if this old bridge had been in the hands of another people, it would have had a different fate.
 It would have been appropriately lit, the area around it would have been designed with great care and study, and visitors would have been shown this monument with pride.
 We are deserving of our mentality as a people, when we allow our historical monuments to be spoilt.”

 |Ζafrakopoulos` bridge in the old days (1930`s)|

 We go over the bridge and walk uphill on the asphalt road on the left bank of the river.
-A little higher up we reach the restaurant Nea Remvi (Νέα Ρέμβη) and keep walking onto the narrow asphalt road just next to the river bed.
-In a short while, we cross to the right river bank over a concrete bridge built on stone bases.
+A little higher up we reach the restaurant Nea Remvi (Νέα Ρέμβη) and keep walking onto the narrower asphalt road just next to the river bed.
+In a short while, we cross to the right bank over a concrete bridge built on stone bases.

 In a few metres, we cross a smaller stream on a small stone arched bridge.
 Immediately after this bridge, a path/kalderimi goes off to the right towards Stagiates village.
 We continue on the earth road and pass next to the large stone arched bridge of Kourdistas, which served people going to Agios Onoufrios village that is nearby.

 |Passing to the right bank of the river|